Mikkyadex63/My-CV/README.md

 ● [Linkedin](https://www.linkedin.com/in/michael-ademeso/)</br>
 ● [Phone](+2349123559437)
 ## Resume
-## Experienced Senior Recruiter | Transitioning to Recruitment Specialist
+## Experienced Senior Recruiter | Transitioning to Recruitment Specialist | Team Leader
 ## PROFESSIONAL PROFILE
 Experienced Senior Recruiter with a focus on talent acquisition for blockchain and diverse roles.
 Transitioning to a specialized role as a Recruitment Specialist to coordinate recruitment activities and manage placements, leveraging strong leadership and strategic thinking to drive organizational success.
 ## EXPERIENCE